Published on: Oct 04, 2017, Last Edited: Aug 22, 2019

 ESTA Eligibility Question 9

-“Have you traveled to, or been present in Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen on or after March 1, 2011?”
+“Have you traveled to, or been present in Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria or Yemen on or after March 1, 2011??”

 Answering “Yes” to these eligibility questions will likely result in an ESTA application being refused.
 Thus, ensure you fully understand the questions by reading them carefully before answering.
 Should you answer “Yes”, the system will prompt you to confirm your answer before proceeding.
 Misleading or intentionally providing false information on your eligibility questions, or any part of your form, will likely result in a denial of your ESTA application.